The Best Surety Bond Companies for 2024

 Contract Bonds

 Contract bonds are bonds that guarantee that the terms of a contract will be carried out.
-The terms to be fulfilled may fall in multiple dimensions, like a business’s obligations to perform the work that they say they will complete or their obligations to pay suppliers or subcontractors for their work on a project.
+The terms to be fulfilled may fall in multiple dimensions, such as a business’s obligations to perform the work that they say they will complete or their obligations to pay suppliers or subcontractors for their work on a project.
 Many obligees—especially government clients—require a contract bond to be filed before a business is allowed to bid on a project or enter a contract.
-On the front end, this helps hone in on only those businesses who will be able to fulfill the terms of the contract.
-Over the course of the project, contract bonds minimize the financial risks associated with project failure.
+On the front end, this helps hone in on only those businesses that can fulfill the contract terms.
+During the project, contract bonds minimize the financial risks associated with project failure.

 Commercial Bonds